Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Extension: pledging an object vs. pledging cash

-Given this, I can write the auctioneer payoff from period-1 viewpoint.
-I use the fact that, in equilibrium, the expected value of the tokens held by investors at the beginning of period 2 (c.f., equation \ref{eq: period-2 value speculation}) must equal the extra revenues earned by the auctioneer in period 1.
-I can therefore write the auctioneer's period-1 expected utility as
+Given this, we can now write the auctioneer's payoff in period~1.
+Since the expected value of tokens held by investors at the start of period~2 (see equation~\eqref{eq: period-2 value speculation}) must equal the additional revenues earned by the auctioneer in period~1, the auctioneer's period-1 expected utility becomes:

-where the expectations are taken with respect to the realization of period-1 valuations.
-Taking first order conditions with respect to $\sigma$ yields:\footnote{By the envelope theorem, the effect of $\sigma$ on the optimal effort can be ignored.}
+where expectations are taken over the realization of period-1 valuations.
+Differentiating this expression with respect to $\sigma$ yields:\footnote{By the envelope theorem, the effect of $\sigma$ on the optimal choice of effort can be ignored.}

-The important observation is that, as long as $\beta <1$ the above expression is negative at $\sigma$ such that $\underline v =\frac{k+1}{1+\sigma}$, that is, $\sigma$ such that $\alpha=1$ with probability 1.
-The auctioneer therefore optimally sets $\sigma$ so that $\alpha$ is, in expectation, strictly smaller than 1.
-Intuitively, the auctioneer balances the tension between inducing effort and front-loading revenues by choosing a monetary policy that generates strictly positive speculative demand for tokens (in expectation).
-Because the auction with tokens with $\underline v =\frac{k+1}{1+\sigma}$ is equivalent to the auction with dollars with $c=0$, this observations also implies that the optimal auction with tokens is strictly preferred to the auction with dollars with $c=0$.
+Recall from Lemma~\ref{lem:effort} that if $\sigma$ satisfies $\underline v \leq \frac{k+1}{1+\sigma}$, then $\alpha=1$ with probability one.
+Consequently, $\frac{\partial \alpha}{\partial \sigma}$ is zero for all realizations of $\sum_i b_{i,1}$ whenever $\underline v \leq \frac{k+1}{1+\sigma}$, but is strictly positive in expectation otherwise.
+These observations imply that, if $\beta <1$, the above derivative is negative whenever $\underline v$ is slightly larger than $\frac{k+1}{1+\sigma}$.
+Thus, the auctioneer optimally sets $\sigma$ such that $\alpha$ is strictly less than~1 in expectation.
+Intuitively, the auctioneer balances the trade-off between inducing higher effort and front-loading revenues by choosing a monetary policy that generates strictly positive speculative token demand on average.
+Since the token-based auction with $\underline v = \frac{k+1}{1+\sigma}$ exactly replicates the dollar-based auction with $c=0$, this result also implies that the optimal token-based auction is strictly preferred to the dollar-based auction with $c=0$.

 The following proposition summarizes these observations.